 What is a Power of Attorney (POA) in Missouri?

 A Power of Attorney (POA) in Missouri is a legal document that allows a principal to designate an agent to make decisions on their behalf.
-This can include financial, legal, or healthcare decisions, depending on the type of POA established.
+Depending on the type of POA established, these decisions can include financial, legal, or healthcare decisions.
 Missouri law provides several types, including durable, limited, and medical POAs, each tailored to meet specific needs and circumstances.

 What are the different types of POA available in Missouri?

-In Missouri, there are several types of POA: durable, limited, and medical.
+Missouri has several types of POA: durable, limited, and medical.
 A durable POA remains in effect even if the principal becomes incapacitated.
 A limited POA grants specific powers for a designated period or purpose.
-A medical POA allows an agent to make healthcare decisions if the principal is unable to do so.
+A medical POA allows an agent to make healthcare decisions if the principal cannot.

 What are the legal requirements for creating a POA in Missouri?